There is no point denying it; Outlook 2013 is white, VERY white and for some, this can lead to problems.

 If the chosen Windows colors for the user doesn’t work out in Office, he/she can always revert back to one of the default “optimized for Office” skins instead.

-My ramblings aside; With the push of releasing Office 2013 mainly as a service in the form of Office 365 Home Premium, Microsoft is also promising more frequent refreshes (once every quarter of a year) with new or ”revamped” features rather than just supplying fixes and leaving new features for new versions.
+My ramblings aside; With the push of releasing Office 2013 mainly as a service in the form of Office 365 for Home and Office 365 for Business, Microsoft is also promising more frequent refreshes (once every quarter of a year) with new or ”revamped” features rather than just supplying fixes and leaving new features for new versions.